 |Total Annual Fees||CAD 21500||EUR 13660,33|

 If applicable additional health/accident/third part liability insurance

 Health Insurance: mandatory

-Please note that the school and program description is very much reduced.
-All information, in particular on the fee-structure, is based on the information provided by the individual New Zealand school and is subject to change / as at: 06/2019
+Please note that the program description is very much reduced.
+All information, in particular on the fee-structure, is based on the information provided by the individual Canadian program and is subject to change / as at 12/2019